hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

          #
          POSTPORT: "10025"
          #
-         # In case we have a LDAP server to use, flag as such the corresponding workshops in the DB and use the following values:
+         # In case you are using an LDAP server to use, flag as such the corresponding workshops in the DB and use the following values:
          #
          LDAPSRVNAME: ldap.example.org
          LDAPDMN: example.org
          LDAPPWD: MotDePasseLDAPCompliquéAussi123!!!##
          LDAPPORT: "389"
          #
-         # For various existing public WoDs - needed.
-Adapt but do not remove !
+         # For various existing public WoDs - These are needed.
+Adapt but do not remove!
          #
          SSHPORT-WKSHP-Docker101: 14101
          SSHPORT-WKSHP-Ansible101: 16001